 Column Description User Name The login name of each connected user.
 IP Address The IP address of each user's host.
 For the login via a local connection (serial RS-232 or USB), <local> is displayed instead of an IP address.</local> Client Type The interface through which the user is being connected to the PRO3X.
 Web GUI: Refers to the web interface.
 CLI: Refers to the command line interface (CLI).
 The information in parentheses following "CLI" indicates how this user is connected to the CLI.
 Serial: The local connection, such as the serial RS-232 or USB connection.
 SSH: The SSH connection.
 Telnet: The Telnet connection.
+Webcam Live Preview: Refers to the live webcam image sessions.
+See below.
 Idle Time The length of time for which a user remains idle.